imperva/terraform-dsfhub-agentless-onboarding/README.md

   </tr>
 </table>

+For more details, see the [DSFHub provider documentation](https://registry.terraform.io/providers/imperva/dsfhub/latest/docs#dsfhub-provider-argument-reference).

 #### Insecure SSL (Optional)
 The `dsfhub` provider may be configured with `insecure_ssl` to allow for insecure SSL API calls to a DSF Hub instance to support tests against instances with self-signed certificates.
 It may be set with the `INSECURE_SSL` environment variable or within the script as the `insecure_ssl` parameter.
 The default value is `true`.